nu-tech-ethics/winter2021/pages/syllabus.md

 We will use classroom discussion as a form of collaborative sense-making to understand, critique, and interrogate the required [course readings](../).
 Your timely and engaged attendance at every class is thus very important – both for you and for your classmates.
 Every student will need to participate in a thoughtful and productive manner in order for these discussions to be effective.
 Building on and reacting to other participants’ comments is encouraged, and should be done in a respectful tone even if you disagree.
 In order to participate fully, please do not let your laptop, phone, or other devices distract you or other participants.

 #### Reading Responses
+> **Update:** As mentioned in class, you are allowed to skip one forum discussion post without a grade penalty.

 Students will also be required to submit **weekly reading responses**.
 Responses should be around 200-400 words in length (give or take).
 Sometimes, you will be given specific questions to answer.
 Other times you can write about themes, ideas, and questions that interested you.
 Your grade will be based on evidence that you did the readings.

 Some approaches that you could take include (but are not limited to):